Aldenmaiyor1/SteamGameApp/README.md

 1. Clone the repository into your local environment.
 2. Open the folder in VSCode.
 3. Run `npm install` in the terminal to install dependencies.
-4. Start an Android virtual device or an iOS device (Android is recommended).
+4. Start an Android virtual device or an iOS device (Android is recommended) using the steps above.
-5. Run `npm run android` with the virtual device open to start the app.
+5. Run `npm run android` with the virtual device open to start the app if using android or `npm run ios` if using IOS

 ## Testing the Application on a Phone